 When the United States finally embraced EMV, the major card issuers favored chip and signature as the authorization method.
 However, as security measures to prevent credit card fraud advance, chip and PIN is the natural progression.
 Below, we discuss each verification method and best practices to prepare for what’s to come.

-Currently, chip and signature is the most common method of verification for chip card transactions in the United States.
+Currently, the chip and signature card is the most common method of verification for chip card transactions in the United States.
 Why?
 Because it’s so similar to how magstripe credit cards are verified (swipe and signature).
 It’s what we’re used to.
 Plus, it’s quicker and more convenient at checkout.
 The problem is, signatures are easy to forge.

 Proponents for chip and signature argued that chip and PIN would overly burdened cardholders, since the average U.S. consumer carries three cards.
 For the sake of convenience, the less-secure method was adopted.

 Excluding the United States, countries across the globe have opted for chip and PIN verification.
 This process is similar to a magstripe debit card transaction, but the card is inserted so the chip technology is read, and the customer is prompted to enter the PIN number before the card is removed.

 If you put short-term concerns aside for long-term security, EMV cards with chip and PIN verification are the better option.
 In the event of a lost or stolen card, PIN verification is more effective at combating fraud because PINs are securely stored in the chip technology.